khanonjs/khanon.js-website/public/docs/2-using-kjs-object.md

 }
 ```

-# Timers

-Khanon.js implements its own timers.
-Browser native timers are inconsistent by two reasons:

-- In some browsers, if the browser tab is unfocused, timer events are delayed to save resources.
-That can drive to inconsistencies in your application because some timers can be triggered at the wrong app frame.
-KJS implements its own loop update function, triggering timers always at the correct app frame.

-- In case you create a timer in a class that has been deleted, native timers keeps running in memory, and will be triggered even if their context doesn't exists anymore.
-Khanon.js removes timers on app state change, avoinding most of inconsistencies in case a state or scene doesn't exist anymore.
-(See [`removeTimeoutsOnStateSwitch`](https://khanonjs.com/api-docs/interfaces/decorators_app.AppProps.html#removeTimeoutsOnStateSwitch)).
-This feature is EXPERIMENTAL.

-That's why We encourage you to use KJS timers.

-&nbsp;
-    -  [KJS.setTimeout](https://khanonjs.com/api-docs/functions/kjs.KJS.setTimeout.html), [KJS.setInterval](https://khanonjs.com/api-docs/functions/kjs.KJS.setInterval.html) are similar to the Javascript native methods with the advantages mentioned above.

-&nbsp;
-    -  [KJS.clearTimeout](https://khanonjs.com/api-docs/functions/kjs.KJS.clearTimeout.html), [KJS.clearInterval](https://khanonjs.com/api-docs/functions/kjs.KJS.clearInterval.html) to clear a KJS timeout or interval.
-Use [KJS.clearAllTimeouts](https://khanonjs.com/api-docs/functions/kjs.KJS.clearAllTimeouts.html) to clear all timeouts and intervals.

 # Loading progress observables

 Calling the load method of any class or namespace returns a [LoadingProgress](https://khanonjs.com/api-docs/classes/base_loading_progress.LoadingProgress.html) object.
 This object has three observables that you need to subscribe to receive loading progress events.